Circle packing and Riemann uniformization of random planar maps in an ergodic scale-free environment: Convergence of cell configurations under the uniformization map

 The claim then follows by applying the map $\xi^{-1}$ to~\eqref{eq:lem:Koebe-distortion-10} and $\frac{a_2^{3/(n-1)}}{(1-a_2^{3/(n-1)})^2}\big/\frac{a_1^{3/(n-1)}}{(1+a_1^{3/(n-1)})^2}\leq cn^2$ for some constant $c>0$; if $\frac{a_2^{3/(n-1)}}{(1-a_2^{3/(n-1)})^2}|(\xi\circ\varphi\circ\varphi_v^{-1})'(0)|\leq 0.01$, then the claim follows since $(\xi^{-1})'$ is analytic near 0, and if $\frac{a_2^{3/(n-1)}}{(1-a_2^{3/(n-1)})^2}|(\xi\circ\varphi\circ\varphi_v^{-1})'(0)|> 0.01$, we further use that $\big(\xi^{-1}\circ (\xi\circ\varphi)\big)(P_v)\subseteq \bbD$. \end{proof}

+For a square $S$, recall the disk triangulation $\cM(S)\subseteq \cM$ defined in Lemma~\ref{lem:M(S)}, and the Riemann surface $M(S)$ associated with $\cM(S)$.
 For each $k>0$, let $\varphi_k$ be the uniformization map sending $M(S_k)$ to $|S_k|\bbD$ such that the vertex on $M(S_k)$ for the cell containing the center of $S_k$ is sent to 0.
 Recall the definition of the semiflower in Lemma~\ref{lem:Koebe-distortion}.
 For each $H\in\cH$, we write $P_H$ for the semiflower for the vertex $H$ on the surface $M(\cH)$.

 \begin{lemma} There exists a deterministic constant $c$ such that the following true.
 Almost surely, for each $\delta\in(0,0.01)$, for large enough $k$, for each square $S\subseteq S_k$ with side length $\delta|S_k|$,